-My offering as a coach to modern 21st century men is a walking side by side during times of transition.
-The result of it being a “rite of passage” into a deeper level of manhood.
+At times I offer myself as a coach to modern 21st century men via a walking side by side during times of transition.
+The result of it being like a small “rite of passage” into a deeper level of manhood.

 In case you are ending up here on my page, you might be able to relate to the the concept of blind spots of which you are not aware of yet in your life, but which create considerable challenges.